- Healthy People

-Snohomish Health District sought formal public comment on a proposal to adopt and amend the state Smoking in Public Places law (Chapter 70.160 RCW).
-The Health District added language in the local code to make it clear that the law applies to marijuana and hookah smoking as well as to cigarettes.
+Snohomish County Health Department sought formal public comment on a proposal to adopt and amend the state Smoking in Public Places law (Chapter 70.160 RCW).
+The Health Department added language in the local code to make it clear that the law applies to marijuana and hookah smoking as well as to cigarettes.
 This is now reflected in Chapter 13 of the Sanitary Code (PDF).

 County Superior Court Decision

-"Smoke is smoke," testified Snohomish Health District Health Officer Dr. Gary Goldbaum, "Hookah tobacco may smell sweet and be cheaper than cigarettes, but it is no less harmful or addictive.
+"Smoke is smoke," testified Snohomish County Health Department Health Officer Dr. Gary Goldbaum, "Hookah tobacco may smell sweet and be cheaper than cigarettes, but it is no less harmful or addictive.
 Tobacco use is the single most preventable cause of disease, disability, and death in the United States.

 We are glad this ruling makes it clear that hookah is not a potential business opportunity - it's an unhealthy behavior that people can choose to do in private, but they can't expose other people to it," Goldbaum said.